palakprashant01/Emotion_AI/README.md

 4. Build and train deep learning model for facial expression classification
 5. Assess the performance of trained facial expression classifier model

+Important to note: Many datasets and models were very large in size and so have not been added to the repository.